Accelerating Large-Scale-Structure data analyses by emulating Boltzmann solvers and Lagrangian Perturbation Theory: Linear matter power spectrum emulator

 where $P_{\rm NN}$ is the power spectrum predicted by the neural network, $P_{\class}$ is the \class power spectrum, and the mean $\langle ... \rangle$ runs over the training points.

 To avoid overfitting, we monitor the loss function $\lambda$ computed over both the training and the validation datasets.
 We stop the training when the loss function evaluated on the validation set does not decrease for more than 10,000 epochs (to avoid being stuck in local minima).
-This resulted into a training of approximately $10^5$ epochs, being the final loss function of the order of $1.5\times10^{-3}$.
+We then reduce the learning rate by a factor of 10 and repeat the training until the loss function becomes flat again.
+This resulted into a training of approximately $10^5$ epochs, being the final loss function of the order of $10^{-3}$.
 The whole training took approximately 24 hours.
+We apply this procedure twice, one for the total matter power spectrum and one for the cold matter one.

-In Fig. \ref{fig:training} we display the loss function $\lambda$ computed in the training and validation sets, as a function of the number of epochs employed in the training.
+In \autoref{fig:training} we display the loss function $\lambda$ computed in the training and validation sets, as a function of the number of epochs employed in the training of the total matter power spectrum.
 We see that the neural network return progressively more accurate results, with the loss function decreasing roughly as $N_{\rm epoch}^{-0.2}$.
 We can also see that the accuracy is roughly identical in the training and validation sets, which suggests the network has learnt relevant features in the power spectrum data, rather than any specific source of noise.
+This trend is qualitatively similar for the cold matter power spectrum.
 We note that it appears that further training could yield to an even more accurate neural network without overfitting.
-However, as the improvement scales slowly with $N_{\rm epochs}$, it becomes impractical to train for much longer (i.e. the computational cost of the training becomes prohibitively high).
+However, as the improvement scales slowly with $N_{\rm epochs}$, it becomes impractical to train for much longer.
+Furthermore, the accuracy of the network is comparable with the residuals of the PCA decomposition and with the level of agreement between \class and \camb that we observe in \autoref{app:setup}.